-We anticipate that following completion of this offering, our compensation committee will consist of Michael Capone, James K. Lines and Kenneth "Chip" Virnig.
-We anticipate that following the completion of this offering, Mr. Capone will serve as the chair of our compensation committee.
-Each member of our compensation committee meets the requirements of a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act.
-Because we will be a controlled company under the Sarbanes-Oxley Act and rules of the NYSE as of the completion of the offering, we will not be required to have a compensation committee composed entirely of independent directors as of the closing of this offering.
+Our compensation committee consists of Michael Capone, James K. Lines and Seth Boro.
+Mr. Capone serves as the chair of our compensation committee meets the requirements of a "non-employee director" pursuant to Rule 16b-3 under the Exchange Act.
+Because we are a controlled company under the Sarbanes-Oxley Act and rules of the NYSE, we are not required to have a compensation committee composed entirely of independent directors.

-Following the completion of this offering, our compensation committee will, among other things, be responsible for:
+Our compensation committee is, among other things, responsible for:

-reviewing and approving the goals and objectives relating to the compensation of our executive officers, including any long-term incentive components of our compensation programs; 424B4 Page 125 of 208 evaluating the performance of our executive officers in light of the goals and objectives of our compensation programs and determining each executive officer's compensation based on such evaluation;
+- reviewing and approving the goals and objectives relating to the compensation of our executive officers, including any long-term incentive components of our compensation programs; - evaluating the performance of our executive officers in light of the goals and objectives of our compensation programs and determining each executive officer's compensation based on such evaluation; - reviewing and approving, subject, if applicable, to stockholder approval, our compensation programs; - reviewing the operation and efficacy of our executive compensation programs in light of their goals and objectives; - reviewing and assessing risks arising from our compensation programs; - reviewing and recommending to the board of directors the appropriate structure and amount of compensation for our directors;

-- · reviewing and approving, subject, if applicable, to stockholder approval, our compensation programs; - · reviewing the operation and efficacy of our executive compensation programs in light of their goals and objectives; - · reviewing and assessing risks arising from our compensation programs; - reviewing and recommending to the board of directors the appropriate structure and amount of compensation for our directors; - · reviewing and approving, subject, if applicable, to stockholder approval, material changes in our employee benefit plans; and - · establishing and periodically reviewing policies for the administration of our equity compensation plans.
+- reviewing and approving, subject, if applicable, to stockholder approval, material changes in our employee benefit plans; and - establishing and periodically reviewing policies for the administration of our equity compensation plans.